minio/minio/docs/distributed/DECOMMISSION.md

 - A pool in decommission still allows READ access to all its contents, newer WRITEs will be automatically scheduled to only new pools.
 - All versioned buckets maintain the same order for "versions" for each objects after being decommissioned to the newer pools.
+- A pool in decommission resumes from where it was left off (for example - in-case of cluster restarts or restarts attempted after a failed decommission attempt).

 ### How to decommission a pool?
 ```